Sulabhbashyal/AML_Projects/README.md

 Exp 1 = machine learning model for house price prediction and analysis using lasso and ridge regression Exp 2 = machine learning model on hand written digits and compare the models using evaluation techniques.
+Exp 5 = build a classification model on heart disease UCI dataset using ensemble techniques.